adarlan/kube-formation/README.md

 ### Provision cluster infrastructure

-Use Terraform to provision the cluster infrastructure:
+Use Terraform to provision the cluster infrastructure, which includes three `t4g.small` instances (one control plane and two worker nodes) along with an SSH key pair and security groups configured to enable node communication, SSH access, and service connectivity.

 ```shell
 ./terraform-apply.sh